OctopusDeploy/blog/blog/2023-09/connect-project-multiple-tenants-bulk-action/index.md

 Tenants in Octopus have become the standard way to create customer-specific deployment pipelines without duplicating project configurations.
 It's best used to deploy multiple instances of an application for each of your customers.

 We had feedback that people found it difficult adding or connecting a project to multiple tenants.
 This happens quite frequently for some of our largest Tenants users.
-For example, if you have a batch of new customers/clients/machines you need to connect to an existing project.
+For example, if you have a batch of new customers, clients, or machines you need to connect to an existing project.
 Another example is when you have a new project (which represents a new application, product, or microservice) that you need to attach to thousands of tenants.

 We addressed this with a new bulk action.
 You can now connect a project to multiple tenants as a bulk action in the Octopus user interface (UI).